 This week I’m going to be sharing love….blog love, that is.
 I’m always coming across incredible recipes from my fellow bloggers and want to try them all!
-It’s hard to try out a lot of them, being I’m always creating my own recipes, and taking care of my wonderful 15 month old daughter.
+It’s hard to try out a lot of them, being I’m always creating my own recipes, and taking care of my wonderful 15-month-old daughter.
 This past week though, I came across a few I couldn’t resist.
 They are easy, quick and delicious.
 I will be sharing a full-day-menu worth of recipes this week….breakfast, lunch, dinner, and of course dessert!

 First in the lineup, pancakes for breakfast.
 To me, it was a no-brainer.
 I love pancakes and I love Erika.
 You must check out her incredible blog of a million pancake recipes and delicious baked goods.
 She is one talented lady!
 She has several vegan recipes to choose from.
 So, when I saw her vegan Cookies ‘N’ Cream pancakes, I knew I had to try them.
 They are delicious.
-I had to adapt the recipe because I’m committed to refined sugar-free and oil-free now, as well as diet restrictions due to my hubby’s gout, but feel free to follow her delicious version here.
+I had to adapt the recipe because I’m committed to refine sugar-free and oil-free now, as well as diet restrictions due to my hubby’s gout, but feel free to follow her delicious version here.

 I swapped out the oil for my roasted pecan butter.
-Ever since I discovered the magic of what pecan butter did for my Supersized Chocolate Chip Cookies (most popular recipe on my blog!), I pretty much decided I will be using it going forward for A LOT of baking, instead of oils or vegan butters.
-It’s magic, I tell ya!
-Why?
+Ever since I discovered the magic of what pecan butter did for my Supersized Chocolate Chip Cookies (most popular recipe on my blog!), I pretty much decided I will be using it going forward for A LOT of baking, instead of oils or vegan butter.
+It’s magic, I tell ya! 🙂 Why?
 Because it is creamy, buttery, slightly sweet and imparts a richer flavor than butter or oil can do.

 Cookies ‘N’ Cream Pancakes (I halved the recipe since they were just for me, so double for a family serving)

 1/2 tablespoon ground flaxseed